marcin-jozwikowski/easy-admin-pretty-urls/README.md

    composer require marcin-jozwikowski/easy-admin-pretty-urls
    ```

-1. Enable the bundle by adding it to your `config/bundles.php`
+1. Enable the bundle by adding it to your `config/bundles.php` if not enabled automatically
    ```php
    [
    ...